-Biodiesel blendstocks are methyl or ethyl esters derived from a broad variety of renewable sources such as vegetable oil, animal fat and recycled cooking oil.
+Biodiesel blend stocks are methyl or ethyl esters derived from a broad variety of renewable sources such as vegetable oil, animal fat and recycled cooking oil.
 These esters are oxygenated organic compounds that can be used in compression ignition engines because some of their key properties are comparable to those of diesel fuel.

-"Soy Methyl Ester" diesel ("SME"), derived from soybean oil, is the most common biodiesel available in the United States.
-"Rapeseed Methyl Ester" diesel ("RME"), derived from rapeseed oil, is the most common biodiesel blendstock available in Europe.
-Palm Methyl Ester ("PME"), derived from palm oil, is the most common biodiesel blendstock available in Asia.
+"Soy Methyl Ester" diesel ("SME" or "SOME"), derived from soybean oil, is the most common biodiesel available in the United States.
+"Rapeseed Methyl Ester" diesel ("RME"), derived from rapeseed oil, is the most common biodiesel blend stock available in Europe.
+Palm Methyl Ester ("PME"), derived from palm oil, is the most common biodiesel blend stock available in Asia.
 Collectively, these fuels are sometimes referred to as "Fatty Acid Methyl Esters" ("FAME") or "Fatty Acid Ethyl Esters" ("FAEE").
-In addition, new/combined feedstocks continue to be investigated in an on-going effort to improve economics, finished blendstock performance, and/or GHG emission benefits of biodiesel blendstocks.
+In addition, however, new feedstocks such as Jatropha and genetically engineered algae continue to be investigated in an on-going effort to improve economics and/or greenhouse gas emission benefits of biodiesel blend stocks.